MonashDeepNeuron/HPP/content/week1/README.md

 ## Overview

 This week you will be introduced to C++ type system, how it differs from other languages and how types reflect machine architecture.
 You will also learn about variable declarations, type qualifiers and a few of the key operators in C++.
-You will also get a bit more exposure to printing with `std::cout`.
+You will also be exposed to the concept of streams and C++'s IO facilities.
 Just a forewarning, the is a reasonable amount of reading this week as we delve deeper into C++'s type system.

 ## Tasks